As we adjust to life alongside COVID-19, the air we breathe is on everyone’s mind.

 In recent days, the Governor of New York, Andrew Cuomo, confirmed all New York malls must install air filtration systems before they will be allowed to reopen.
 The Governor has also asked small businesses and offices to consider installing air filtration systems, to help reduce the spread of the virus when it is airborne.

-NASA study shows HEPA filtration highly effective
+NASA study shows Certified HEPA Material filtration highly effective

-HEPA filtration for your business
+Certified HEPA Material filtration for your business

 Governor Cuomo and the city of New York have been at the forefront of America’s fight against COVID-19, so we may see the measures adopted in NYC, rolled out across the country.
 And although many smaller businesses do not have extensive HVAC systems, that can be upgraded to incorporate filtration systems, in home air purifiers, such as the Austin Air Bedroom Machine will also remove contaminants, such as viruses and bacteria from the air.